Commitment to protecting your personal data

 - Compliance with international court orders

-Applied Safeguards
+Applied safeguards

-- Specific Consent: Explicit authorization for each transfer
+- Specific consent: Explicit authorization for each transfer

-- Adequate Protection: Verification of equivalent levels
+- Protection adequacy: Verification of equivalent levels

-- International Contracts: Standard contractual clauses
+- International contracts: Standard contractual clauses

-- Time Limitation: Transfers for determined periods
+- Time limitation: Transfers for determined time

-- Continuous Monitoring: Compliance supervision
+- Continuous monitoring: Compliance supervision

-Control Authorities and Resources
+Control authorities and resources

 Know the competent authorities and available resources to protect your rights

-Superintendency of Industry and Commerce (SIC)
+Superintendence of Industry and Commerce (SIC)

-Function: Investigation and sanctions for data law violations
+Competence: Personal data protection Website: www.sic.gov.co Phone: (57-1) 587-0000 Function: Investigation and sanctions for data law violations

 Ministry of Health and Social Protection

-Function: Supervision of medical and ethical aspects
+Competence: Health surveillance Website: www.minsalud.gov.co Phone: (57-1) 330-5000 Function: Supervision of medical and ethical aspects

 National Medical Ethics Tribunal

-Function: Investigation of ethical aspects of medical practice
+Competence: Professional medical ethics Website: www.tribunaletica.org Function: Investigation of ethical aspects of medical practice

-Changes to This Policy
+Changes to this policy

 We keep this policy updated to reflect changes in our practices and applicable legislation

-Update Process
+Update process

-- Periodic Review: Annual policy evaluation
+- Periodic review: Annual policy evaluation

-- Regulatory Changes: Updates for new regulations
+- Regulatory changes: Updates for new regulations

-- Best Practices: Incorporation of international standards
+- Best practices: Incorporation of international standards

 - Email notification for substantial changes